 Captivated by houses with orange rooftops, I dreamt of visiting Porto for a long time.
-So, when I took my parents to Lisbon last summer, I knew I had to include Porto in the trip.
-So here I was, 2 days in Porto without any real plan but determined to explore the city as much as possible.
+So, when I took my parents to Lisbon last summer, I knew I had to include Porto into my weekend trip to Madrid.
+So here I was after a couple of months spending 2 days in Porto without any real plan but determined to explore the city as much as possible.

 Actually, the itinerary for my 2 days in Porto was formed after chatting with my Uber driver on the way to my hotel.
 When I mentioned to Antonio (the driver) that I was in town for just 2 days, he gave me his top recommendations.

 Here’s my itinerary for two days in Porto, wandering through the narrow streets, breathing in the fresh air and loving everything about it.

 Start your discovery of Porto with a walk.
 There’s a good chance that your promenade will take you to Rua Santa Catarina, the main street of Porto.
 This pedestrian street is where you will find high street brands, independent local shops, craft stalls and restaurants like the iconic Café Majestic.
 This beautiful cafe decorated in the Art Nouveau style is filled with tourists.
 After all, it has been voted as one of the top 10 most beautiful cafes in the world.
 Do not hesitate to stop by to admire its beauty and take a coffee break (if you don’t mind the queue).

 Porto is a little bit like France in the sense that they like their pastries.
 It’s easy finding a place with good pastry.
 Either walk inside a bakery shop or look at the counter in a cafe to see the extent of sweets and savoury pastries.
 If you are in accommodation that doesn’t include breakfast, then I suggest you venture to a local cafe and order a coffee with a tart.
 It’s delicious, cheap and the perfect way to interact with the locals.